 4. Finally, Meditation stimulates pituitary gland and orchestrates the realignment of all other glands present in our body.
 Once all glands restore equilibrium and harmony you experience the empowering self-healing power of meditation.

-A few of the Yoga Meditation techniques for thyroid and Hypothyroidism
+A few of the Meditation techniques for Thyroid and Hypothyroidism

 1. Guided Meditation.
 Scientific research has validated the extraordinary benefits of guided mediation for assisting you at many levels to restore stability of your thyroid.